 a.
 General.
 The Alamo City Chapter of the ASMC will establish and maintain an Annual Awards Program to promote the professional growth of the FM and RM community and to contribute toward the goals and objectives established by the National Headquarters.
 Determination of the award categories and presentation of awards will be the responsibility of the Chapter Awards Committee.

 b.
 Eligibility.
-All active nominees as of award nominations cutoff will be eligible for any award including individuals who transfer from other ASMC hapters.
+All active nominees, as of award nominations cutoff, will be eligible for any award including individuals who transfer from other ASMC chapters.
 Individuals who have been nominated for other types of awards (i.e., Command, etc.) are eligible for nomination in this program.
 Additionally, there are no restrictions on the number of awards for which an individual member may compete for, or win, in any Award Year except as noted in Section II.

-.
+c.
 Time Frame.
-The Chapter Awards Program will run from 1 April until 31 March each Award Year except the Publications Awards.
-The Publication and Presentation Competition Committee award period will be from 1 March through 28 February.
+The Chapter Awards Program time frames vary depending on the type of award.

 d.
 Voting.
-With the exception of the President's Awards, the Chapter Awards Chair shall make selections for awards presented by the Chapter.
+With the exception of the President's Awards, the Chapter Awards Chair shall solicit volunteers to serve on a Chapter Awards Committee (may vary based on the type of award) to make selections for awards presented by the Chapter.

 e.
 Responsibilities.

-(1) VPs will ensure that timely notification is given to potential nominees.
+(1) VPs will ensure that timely notification is given to potential nominees and their leaders who nominated them.

 (2) The Award Committee will be responsible to:

-(a) Ensure that appropriate publicity is given to the program prior to the nomination suspense dates. aintain an "Awards History" file for incorporation into the President's file.
+(a) Ensure that appropriate publicity, to include notifying the Publicity Chair, Newsletter Editor and Webmaster, is given to the program prior to the nomination suspense dates.

+(b) Maintain an "Awards History" file for incorporation into the President's file.
 Maintenance of such a file will provide background data for subsequent VPs.

 SECTION II.
 AWARD CATEGORIES a.
 New Membership